fotisk07/SI-Project/README.md

 * **Fotios Kapotos** - *Initial work*
 * **Mateo Rivera** - *Initial work*

+Special thanks to [James Teow](https://medium.com/@jaems33).
+We use his algorithm for our Kalman Filtering implementation

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/fotisk07/SI-Project/blob/master/LICENSE) file for details